Reviews You Can Rely On

 Credit: Austin Palmer

 Once folded over the deck, the handlebars or stem usually have a hook that clips into a loop found on the rear fender.
-We refer to this secondary system as the carrying latch.
-What we value here is a large shape to easily line up the components and tension to ensure the scooter stays folded while carrying.
+This secondary system is called the carrying latch.
+We value a large shape to easily line up the components and tension to ensure the scooter stays folded while carrying.

 A spring-loaded carry latch, like that found on the Hiboy S2 Pro, ensures your scooter does not unintentionally unfold while transporting.